 - 1 teaspoon vanilla extract

 - In a medium bowl, combine all-purpose flour, salt, and baking powder.
 Whisk quickly to combine and set aside.

 - In a bowl of an electric mixer fitted with a paddle attachment, over medium/high speed, beat the butter, cream cheese, and granulated sugar until light and fluffy.
 This should take about 2-3 minutes.
-Add the egg, followed by the vanilla bean paste and beat until combined.
-Stop mixer and scrape the bowl.
+Scrape the sides of the bowl as needed.

 - Remove cookies from oven and allow to cool in the cookie sheets for about 5 minutes, then transfer to a wired rack to cool completely.

 Thumbprint cookies make a great presentation on their own or a pretty addition to a cookie arrangement.
 The possibilities of flavor combinations are endless!
 Looking for a new kind to try?
 Here are our favorites: